Principal Investigator: Duane E. Falk

 - The development of new protocols for evaluating small amounts of grain for traits related to malting quality will enable effective selections for quality at an earlier stage in the breeding process, increasing potential gains from selection, as well as reducing costs and time involved in variety development.

-The two goals of this project are identifying high quality malting barleys best adapted to Ontario and evaluating and modernizing methods to evaluate malting quality on small samples of un-malted barley grain.
-The specific needs and special situations of craft maltsters and craft brewers will be given special consideration in evaluating the malting barley varieties.
-The initial agronomic evaluation of malting barleys will be done in un-replicated hill plots and head rows.
-Non-destructive malting quality analyses will be used to select lines to advance through the project.
-The second year of agronomic evaluation of malting barleys will be done in replicated trials at several locations in hill plots, head rows or multi-row plots, and these plots will be also evaluated for yield potential.
-The selected lines will be run through a more extensive series of quality evaluations.
-In addition to identifying potential malting barley breeding parents, this project will be evaluating and modernizing techniques have been used in the past to evaluate barley for potential malting quality.
-These older barley grain techniques need to be updated using modern technical advances in smaller scale, higher precision electronic devices and higher throughput, lower cost machines.
-Initial modifications and optimizations to barley grain tests will be made using a standard array of known malting quality barley samples.
+The two goals of this project were identifying high-quality malting barleys best adapted to Ontario and evaluating and modernizing methods to evaluate malting quality on small samples of unmalted barley grain.
+The specific needs and special situations of craft maltsters and craft brewers were given special consideration in evaluating the malting barley varieties.
+The initial agronomic evaluation of malting barleys was done in un-replicated hill plots and head rows.
+Non-destructive malting quality analyses were used to select lines to advance through the project.
+The second year of agronomic evaluation of malting barleys was done in replicated trials at several locations in hill plots, head rows or multi-row plots, and these plots were evaluated for yield potential.
+The selected lines were run through a more extensive series of quality evaluations.
+In addition to identifying potential malting barley breeding parents, this project evaluated and modernized techniques have been used in the past to evaluate barley for potential malting quality.
+These older barley grain techniques need to be updated using modern technical advances in smaller-scale, higher-precision electronic devices and higher-throughput, lower-cost machines.
+Initial modifications and optimizations to barley grain tests were made using a standard array of known malting quality barley samples.
 After refinement of the protocols, validation will be with a wider array of barley varieties from a more diverse set of environments to identify the most robust suite of grain tests that can be used to efficiently and effectively screen large numbers of small samples for potential malting quality.